Application and Selection Process

 Eligibility – Resident Entrepreneurs

-Resident Entrepreneurs can be individuals or partnerships, SMEs, etc. and are eligible whether (currently) registered as a company, charity etc or not.
+Resident Entrepreneurs can be individuals, partnerships or small to medium enterprises (SMEs).
+You are eligible whether (currently) registered as an organisation or not.

 Resident Entrepreneurs must:

 - Be proposing a new product, service or project to develop an idea with genuine impact for the creative industries.
-Proposals which also have potential to impact upon wider sectors are welcomed.
+Proposals which also have potential to impact upon wider sectors are welcome.

 - Be based in and/or be undertaking work that has impact for the creative industries within Edinburgh and/or the Edinburgh and South East Scotland Region.

-- Be submitting a proposal that meets the selection criteria.
+- Be submitting a proposal that meets the selection criteria (see below).

-- Commit to providing accurate information about business income, spend on R&D, etc. as per the requirements of the application form.
+- Commit to providing accurate information about business income, spend on Research and Development (R&D), etc. as per the requirements of the application form.
 This includes providing accurate information regarding State Aid that is required to ensure Creative Informatics meet essential reporting and due diligence requirements.

 Selection Criteria – Resident Entrepreneurs